-Does the pay reduction impact my retirement benefit with ASRS?
+Did the pay reduction impact my retirement benefit with ASRS?

 Your ASRS contributions are based on a percentage of your salary.
-Therefore, your ASRS contributions are reduced by the percentage of your pay reduction.
-Average compensation is considered as part of the calculation to determine your pension benefit, and you are encouraged to contact ASRS to discuss your individual situation and how you specifically are impacted.
+Therefore, your ASRS contributions were reduced by the percentage of your pay reduction.
+Average compensation is considered as part of the calculation to determine your pension benefit, and you are encouraged to contact ASRS to discuss your individual situation and how you specifically were impacted.
 You may learn more about the pension benefit calculation on the ASRS website.

 Deciding when to retire is a very personal choice.
 We are in unprecedented times and recognize that some employees may experience a larger impact than others.
 It is important to gather all necessary information, and consider speaking with a financial advisor when determining what may work best for you.

 ORP contributions are calculated at a fixed 7% of earnings, matched by the University.
-Therefore, your ORP contributions are reduced by your pay reduction.
+Therefore, your ORP contributions were reduced by your pay reduction.
 At the time you retire, your benefit will be based on the value of your investments in the market.
 You may wish to schedule a consultation with your TIAA or Fidelity representative to review your account and retirement savings goals.

 I have a voluntary supplemental retirement account—403(b) or 457(b).
 Can I change my contribution amount or access my account to offset my reduced salary?

 View the 2020–2021 Deadline Calendar (PDF) to see when changes to your 403(b) will be effective.

 Under the CARES Act, Congress is also temporarily allowing greater flexibility to take loans or distributions from certain retirement accounts.
 Find more information here.